Review information about MICA's graduate international application procedures, frequently asked questions, and chat with an admission counselor.

 B. IELTS: A minimum score of 6.0 on the International English Language Testing System (IELTS) is required to be considered for admission.
 IELTS scores may be submitted digitally or in hardcopy.
 MICA's institution code is 5399.

 D. English Language Education: A high school diploma, 3-year undergraduate degree, or masters degree at an accredited institution at which English is the language of instruction.
-The International Application Form provides instructions for submitting documentation based on the language of instruction by submitting a transcript or verification letter from their previous institution.
+The application form provides instructions for submitting documentation based on the language of instruction by submitting a transcript or verification letter from their previous institution.

-Please note that meeting the guidelines above is not a guarantee of admission.
-The average TOEFL IBT score among admitted students in 2018 was 90, and the average IELTS score among admitted students in 2018 was 6.5.
+Please note that meeting the guidelines above is not a guarantee of admission and that candidates may be asked to meet other requirements after initial application review.
+The average TOEFL IBT score among admitted students in 2020 was 90, and the average IELTS score among admitted students in 2020 was 6.5.

 2. Certified Translations of Non-English Documents

 If transcripts, degrees, recommendation letters or other official documents are not issued in English, international applicants are required to submit certified translations.
+If your institution issues transcripts in English, no additional translation or certification is required.
 The Office of Graduate Admission recommends World Education Services for educational document translation.
-Questions or concerns about official application documents can be directed to firstname.lastname@example.org.
+Questions or concerns about official application documents can be directed to email@example.com.

 3. Immigration and I-20 Information

 No immigration, financial or visa documentation is required at the time of application.
 International candidates that receive an offer of admission will also receive the required forms as part of their admission packet.
 Please note that, as part of the immigration process, international students will be required to demonstrate sufficient financial support for both tuition and living expenses.